 Religious leaders from about a hundred countries have been attending a conference in the Soviet capital of Moscow, aimed at promoting world peace.

-Religious leaders from about a hundred countries have been attending a conference in the Soviet capital of Moscow, aimed at promoting world peace.
+Background: Religious leaders from about a hundred countries have been attending a conference in the Soviet capital of Moscow, aimed at promoting world peace.
 On Tuesday (7 June) evening, the churchmen took some time off from their discussions for a concert at the Tchaikovsky Conservatory.

 SYNOPSIS: The concert consisted of both religious and commonly-known classical works by such outstanding Soviet composers as Glinka and Glazunov.